Angel1612/fylux.github.io/_posts/2017-03-16-Sieve-Of-Atkin.md

 ## Acknowledgements
-I want to thank Dr. Gema M. Díaz her support, especially for understanding the original paper which requires a good mathematical background.
+I want to thank Dr. G.M.
+Diaz-Toca her support, especially for understanding the original paper which requires a good mathematical background.
 I also want to thank her for her implementation of this sieve in Maple.

 ## References
 A.O.L.
 Atkin, D.J.
 Bernstein, <a href="http://www.ams.org/mcom/2004-73-246/S0025-5718-03-01501-1/S0025-5718-03-01501-1.pdf">Prime sieves using binary quadratic forms</a>, Math.
 Comp.
 73 (2004), 1023-1030.